 It can be viewed at .

 The Faculty in which a student’s program is based.
 The Home Faculty is the Program Authority.
-In the case of inter Faculty dual award programs, one of the Faculties will be nominated as the Program Authority.
+In the case of inter Faculty double degree programs, one of the Faculties will be nominated as the Program Authority.